All Episodes

 Based on all this, two states is nuts.

-I know it's easy to get caught up in the spin of the drive-by media, and not just the drive-bys, but the whole inside-the-beltway crowd making conclusive statements about who's going to win and who won't.
+I know it's easy to get caught up in the spin of the drive-by media, and not just the drive-bys, but the whole inside-the-beltway crowd making conclusive statements about who's going to win and who won't based on Iowa and New Hampshire.

-At least as far as the Republican Party is concerned, no one candidate has any frontrunner momentum right now.
+At least as far as the Republican Party is concerned, no one candidate has any front-runner momentum right now.

 The only thing that you could say that might happen to somebody on the Republican side after two states is that expectations weren't met.

-Now it's different on the uh on the Democrat side.
+Now, it's different on the Democrat side.

 You can see a big slide in her national polling.